The ultimate guide to Halloween

 The origins of Halloween traditions

-From dressing up in costumes, trick or treating and carving pumpkins, there are a variety of different ways we celebrate Halloween – but why do we do them?
+From dressing up in costumes and trick or treating to carving pumpkins, the ways to celebrate Halloween are endless.
+But why do we do these activities?

 Bobbing for apples

 When the Romans invaded Celtic territory in 43 A.D., they brought apples with them, as well as their own Gods.
-Pomona – the goddess of fruit and trees – was one of the Gods they worshipped, who bore the symbol of an apple.
-The Romans blended their celebration of Pomona with the Celtic Samhain ritual, which some believe explain the tradition of bobbing for apples.
+Pomona – the goddess of fruit and trees – bore the symbol of an apple.
+The Romans blended their celebration of Pomona with the Celtic Samhain ritual, which some believe explains the tradition of bobbing for apples.

-Now, it’s just a fun – and messy – way to get rid of the glut of apples that arrives in the UK every autumn.
+Now, it’s just a fun – and messy – way to get rid of excess apples and enjoy a silly activity at Halloween.

 Costumes and trick or treating

-Another complex history behind this one – the Celts believed that ghosts, fairies and spirits came visiting on October 31, and had to be appeased with food and drink.
-If people dressed up as the spirits and received offerings on their behalf, they believed that this would protect them from the souls of the dead.
+Another complex history behind this one – the Celts believed that ghosts, fairies, and spirits came visiting on October 31st, and had to be appeased with food and drink.
+The Celts believed that this would protect them from the souls of the dead.

-Centuries later in the 15th century, Christians used to share soul-cakes (a cakey biscuit with a cross design) from October 31 to November 2.
-People would visit houses and take soul-cakes in return for praying for the souls of the household’s dead relatives.
+Later, in the 15th century, Christians used to share soul cakes (a cakey biscuit with a cross design) from October 31st to November 2nd.
+People – especially children – would visit houses and take soul cakes in return for prayers on the household’s behalf.

-The wearing of costumes, or “guising” developed around the same time.
-Groups would dress up and travel house to house reciting poetry, acting out small plays or singing songs in return for money, apples or soul-cakes.
-Some groups threatened mischief if they were not paid.
+The wearing of costumes developed around the same time.
+Groups would dress up and travel house to house reciting poetry, acting out small plays, or singing songs in return for money, apples, or soul cakes.

 Carving Pumpkins